Stories In Search Of An Author

 The teams will then submit a final report that will be used to evaluate the success of the project/fund – and then present work in progress at Open City Documentary Festival 2019.

 Border Crossings 2018 was won by Dylan Howitt and Elizabeth Haines for their project Lifeblood.
 The second prize was awarded to Antony Butts and Paul Honeybone for The Affordability Game.
+Both are currently developing their projects.

 The Border Crossings Judging panel featured: Chloe Trayner, Associate Director – Open City Documentary Festival; Kim Longinotto, filmmaker, and Riete Ooerd, filmmaker.